 Even in today’s world, trade shows should be an essential part of a B2B company’s marketing plan.
 The thing is that this can be a huge financial burden on some companies, considering the cost of designing displays, renting booth space, booking accommodations and getting all of the marketing materials in order.
 This is why it is not surprising that many cities are offering a large number of incentives in order to attract more trade show participants.
 It plays a very large part in boosting their economy.

-To boost awareness and increase the return on their investment (ROI), many companies are using social media to make their trade shows more successful.
+To boost awareness, generate website traffic, and increase the return on their investment (ROI), many companies are using social media to make their trade shows more successful.
 Here are some pointers your marketing team can use to increase your success.

 - Make Sure That People Can Find Your On Social Media

 Before you begin your trade show campaign, it is important that you establish a solid social media presence.
 No one likes to arrive first when there is a party, and this applies to connecting with companies on social media.